neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

 We are currently focused on improving the testing infrastructure for the NeoForge frontend.
 We have successfully created a standardized approach for mocking components that use CDN imports in test files, and we've fixed the search failure error in the search-page.test.js file.
 All tests are now passing.
 We've also optimized the test performance by reducing polyfill installations and fixing various issues.
+We have successfully implemented a comprehensive Performance API polyfill for the frontend testing environment.
+This solution addresses the issues with `performance.now()` and related methods in various JavaScript environments (Node.js, JSDOM, worker threads).
+We've also created CommonJS versions of all setup files to ensure proper support for worker threads.
+Our implementation has been thoroughly tested and documented, and all performance-related tests are now passing.

 ## Recent Changes